Apellikka/foto-soppi-frontend/front-end/README.md

-A photo viewing app front-end done with React.
+Foto-Soppi front-end done with React.